2022 Hyundai Tucson: Design, Interior, Engines, Photos

 The interior of the 2022 Tucson takes a slightly less aggressive tack, though it’s still clearly a modern Hyundai.
 The driver sits behind a tiller-shaped steering wheel, not unlike that of the Sonata, and two strips of silver trim surround both the driver and front passenger spaces, giving the cabin a twin-cockpit appearance.
 A flat dashboard sits atop a lower dash that curves down and away from the passengers, looking airy and open and likely alleviating claustrophobia; we’ll have to sit in it to verify that impression.

 The Tucson also gets modernized significantly by way of a digital instrument cluster that sticks up from the dashboard rather than resting in a hooded binnacle.
-Another gee-whiz feature is an available dual-screen infotainment system that offers stacked, dual 10.3-inch displays and absolutely no physical buttons.
+Another gee-whiz feature is an available dual-screen infotainment system that offers a 10.3-inch display stacked atop a climate control panel with absolutely no physical buttons.
 The standard infotainment system is an 8.0-inch screen that includes Apple CarPlay and Android Auto integration and two-device Bluetooth connectivity.

-Consider us skeptical on that upgraded two-screen setup, because capacitive-touch controls are more distracting and harder to use while driving than conventional knobs and switches.
+Consider us skeptical on that upgraded flat-panel setup, because capacitive-touch controls are more distracting and harder to use while driving than conventional knobs and switches.
 Nevertheless, the digital instrument cluster and screen-heavy center stack give the SUV’s new interior an attractive, contemporary appearance.

 Other interior enhancements include car-to-home communication that can control smart appliances and lights while on the road, which would be useful when returning home on a dark night or a humid summer day, for example.
 Also new for 2022 is an available air quality monitoring system that keeps track of exterior pollution levels using a fine-dust sensor.
 It also tracks interior air quality and purifies the cabin as needed, while a lower-moisture evaporator helps keep the HVAC internals odor-free.
 Hyundai hasn’t specifically confirmed if the car-to-home and air purification features will come to the US, but we think they will.